amiya-pattnaik/webdriverIO-with-cucumberBDD/README.md

 You can write test either by using Cucumber BDD framework or Jasmine BDD framework.
 You can choose javascript based design pattern or ES6 based.
 This project is ES6 friendly (via babel-register)

-For complete WebdriverIO API](http://webdriver.io/api.html) methods to write your automation.
+Refer complete [WebdriverIO API](http://webdriver.io/api.html) methods to write your automation tests.

 ##### Using Cucumber JavaScript framework